 In 1991, Italy passed a law to create tariff incentives for independent power production.
 ENEL has been forced, under European Union rules, to open around 30% of its market to competition.
-To add to this, the country is being pressurised to increase its generating capacity.
-Part of this pressure comes from the country’s wish to reduce its present heavy dependence on electricity imports.
+To add to this, the country was pressurised to increase its generating capacity.
+Part of this pressure comes from the country’s wish to reduce its heavy dependence on electricity imports.
 Another factor is a referendum to end Italy’s reliance on nuclear fuels passed in the early 1990s.

-The Sicilian plant is also motivated by the shrinking market for heavy oils, especially those with a high sulphur content.
+The Sicilian plant is also motivated by the shrinking market for heavy oils, especially those with high sulphur content.
 This is one of the forces driving the increase in IGCC plants worldwide, not least across the water in Sardinia.
 In Europe, the reduction in heavy oil usage is driven by the European Union’s new regulations discouraging sulphur emissions from power plants.
 This makes heavy oils a less attractive source of fuels for power stations.
 Although the refinery has been able to reduce them, it still has high emissions of residual fuel oils.
 This suggested the adoption of residue gasification.

-The original feasibility study for the IGCC plant was begun by Foster Wheeler in 1991.
+The original feasibility study for the IGCC plant was started by Foster Wheeler in 1991.
 Foster Wheeler was told to develop the plant design, in tandem with Texaco (who have extensive expertise in the area) and Ansaldo (who are an experienced power engineering supplier).
-Foster Wheeler formed a consortium with Snamprogetti which won the contract in early 1996.
+Foster Wheeler formed a consortium with Snamprogetti, which won the contract in early 1996.
 The power units came into operation in the first half of 1999, shortly before the process units.
 The commissioning was somewhat delayed by technical problems.

-The air separation unit is operated by Air Liquide and is committed to supply 100,000m³ of 95% pure oxygen each hour.
+The air separation unit is operated by Air Liquide and is committed to supplying 100,000m³ of 95% pure oxygen each hour.
 The gasification process produces carbon soot which mixes with the quench water.
 The soot / water is put in with recirculating naphtha stream.
-This creates a soot / naphtha slurry which is fed to a naphtha stripper.
+This creates a soot / naphtha slurry, which is fed to a naphtha stripper.
 The clean naphtha returns to the process.
-The rest of the soot / asphalt slurry is fed to the gasifers.
-The stripped quench water is mostly recycled, although some is chemically treated to produce a small amount of metals.
+The rest of the soot / asphalt slurry is fed to the gasifiers.
+The stripped quench water is mostly recycled, although some is chemically treated to produce a small number of metals.

 The first combined cycle was commissioned in the last two months of 1998.
 This involved both the gas turbine and the steam turbine.
 The plant was connected to the national grid in December 1998.
 The second combined cycle was completed in May 1999.
-Initially the turbines were running on gasoil.
-The first gasifer started producing syngas in June.
+Initially, the turbines were running on gasoil.
+The first gasifier started producing syngas in June.
 However, the gas turbines only began using syngas in August.
 This was because, as a result of the testing period, the feed was too light.